Halloween chocolate bark with marshmallow ghosts.

 You can add candy corn, nuts, or whatever else you like, though I made most of mine just with crumbled chocolate cookie wafers sprinkled on the melted chocolate.
 I was going for a sort of graveyard look.

 *Find the edible writer at the craft store or specialty stores.
-For tips on markers, click HERE.
+Click HERE for tips on food decorating pens.
 You can add anything else you like in addition to the marshmallows, such as crumbled cookies, candy corn, nuts, whatever.

 what to do: